 Frail Old Lady Needs Shovin’, Says Cop

 March 1, 2017 (Fault Lines) — When you hear the term “elder abuse,” one might think of a caretaker milking a centenarian’s finances, or leaving them to fester in ulcerous bed sores, maybe neglect – the misappropriation of a senior’s assets is a despicable act and an unfortunate reality that we live with, knowing that there are people out there who would take advantage of vulnerable people in this or any way.
 You do often hear of nursing homes and their lack of care, which results in families, who are horrified by the treatment of their family member or friend seeking the assistance of a nursing home neglect lawyer in order to help set things right.
 These things happen all too frequently, and when the perpetrators are caught, the consequences can be dire.

 Unfortunately, there’s another form of it and the perpetrators seem to suffer no consequences even when it’s caught on video.

 In Modesto, California last year, the police were called to a housemate dispute in which Patricia Mugrauer, an elderly disabled woman, was the landlord.
 She was attempting to mediate the dispute between her tenant who was staying and his ex-girlfriend who was leaving.
-The departing tenant wanted to enter the dwelling to retrieve her belongings and Mugrauer wanted her to wait until the other remaining tenant who was expected soon arrived.
+When something like this happens, it often results in one or more of the tenants not paying their rent on time which would have required her to look here to find a late rent notice that could have been delivered.
+Fortunately, it didn’t lead to this, but the departing tenant instead wanted to enter the dwelling to retrieve her belongings and Mugrauer wanted her to wait until the other remaining tenant who was expected soon arrived.

 Mugrauer was being respectful and pragmatic.
 The departing tenant may have taken something that wasn’t hers, so waiting on the remaining tenant was the wisest choice to settle the matter then and there and avoid a repeat.